-Objective: To collect an Athlete's blood Sample, intended for use in connection with the measurement of individual Athlete blood variables within the framework of the Athlete Biological Passport program, in a manner appropriate for such use.
+Objective: To collect an Athlete's blood Sample by venipuncture, intended for use in connection with the measurement of individual Athlete blood variables within the framework of the hematological module of the Athlete Biological Passport program, in a manner appropriate for such use.
+The requirements of this Annex are additional requirements to those contained in Annex D - Collection of Venous Blood Samples.